celalaygar/opencv_simple_projects_with_cpp/README.md

-# a lot of simple project about image proccesing (English)
+# A lots Simple projects are about image proccesing (English)
 ### Content
 ```
 this repository is about a lot of simple project about image proccesing with c++ and opencv